Who has the most Super Bowl wins? The teams and players with the most rings in NFL history

 The New England Patriots and the Pittsburgh Steelers are both tied for the most Super Bowl wins with six each.
 The Patriots also have the most Super Bowl appearances in history with 11, having lost the title game five times.
 The Steelers have eight appearances, giving them two losses.

-If the San Francisco 49ers win the 2024 Super Bowl, they will also win their sixth title in franchise history, moving them into a three-way tie with the Patriots and Steelers.
+If the San Francisco 49ers had won the 2024 Super Bowl, they would also win their sixth title in franchise history, moving them into a three-way tie with the Patriots and Steelers.
 The Niners are currently tied with Dallas for second place with five Super Bowls.

 Third place is also held by two teams, the Green Bay Packers and the New York Giants, both with four Super Bowl wins.